-- Get Password Manager and Use Two Factor Authentication - The advice is common for all affected by data breaches — change your password and use password manager to make sure you use a complex one, and don’t use the same password or username across various websites.
-Also activate two factor authentication for an extra layer of protection beyond your password.
+- Get Password Manager and Use Two Factor Authentication - The advice is common for all affected by data breaches — change your password and use best password manager to make sure you use a complex one, and don't use the same password or username across various websites.
+Also activate two-factor authentication for an extra layer of protection beyond your password.

 - Stay Vigilant - The last and foremost thing to protect against the breach is to stay vigilant, as nobody knows when or where your stolen identities will be used.
 So, affected consumers will simply have to stay mindful forever.